 How Do I Get Started?

-Once you contact the program director, getting started can begin within three to four business days.
+Once you contact us, getting started can usually begin within three to four business days.

 If you’re already within Menninger’s continuum of care, the Menninger 360 team will collaborate with the team you’re working with and speak with you and your family.
 Then, usually within one to two business days, they’ll determine if they think Menninger 360 is a good fit for your needs.